BLCM/DataDumper/README.md

   loop to get those object names
   - Prior to this section, generate an easily-recognizable line in the logfile by doing an `obj dump switch.to.charvehicle`
+  - This method of package loading *technically* misses six objects which are only loaded if characters are "really" active ingame.
+You may want to load characters manually and run dumps that way -- if so, be sure to `obj dump switch.to.charactername` before each of those, to clearly mark the sections.
 - Finally, return to the main menu to do a further set of `getall`.
   - Getting dumps from the main menu is very unlikely to be helpful for anything, but it's included for completeness' sake.